-Leaderboard logjam: Three tied for first at 65 after first round of the Boeing Classic
+Leaderboard logjam: Three tied for lead at 65 after first round of the Boeing Classic

 He was in the last grouping of the day and moved into a share of the lead by making birdies on four of his final five holes, including the 18th.
 It is the first time he has held at least a share of the lead in a Champions tour event.

-McCarron, fifth in the Schwab Cup standings, three-putted on his first two holes, then changed his grip my moving his right hand farther down, and it suddenly got much better.
+McCarron, fifth in the Schwab Cup standings, three-putted on his first two holes, then changed his grip by moving his right hand farther down, and it suddenly got much better.

 “I hit almost all my lines after that,” he said.